wfischer42/little_shop_solo_project_base/README.md

 ```

 ```
-51. [ ] done
+51. [x] done

 As a merchant
 When I visit an order show page
-I see the customer's name an address, but only the items in the order that are being purchased from me I do not see any items in the order being purchased from other merchants For each item, I see the following information:
+I see the customer's name and address, but only the items in the order that are being purchased from me I do not see any items in the order being purchased from other merchants For each item, I see the following information:
 - the name of the item, which is a link to my item's show page